ArthurDassier/aws_k8s/kubernetes/secrets-store-csi-driver/README.md

 # Secret Manager

+## Secrets for backend and mongodb

+Terraform created all the roles and policies you need for these secrets.
+The only thing you need to do is to fill them with the data you need as they were created empty.

 ## CSI

 The Secrets Store CSI Driver secrets-store.csi.k8s.io allows Kubernetes to mount secrets stored in our AWS secrets store into pods as a volume.
 Once the Volume is attached, the data in it is mounted into the container’s file system.